Day 1: Arrival in Matera

 .
 After a break, you start cycling again arriving in Putignano, after 23 km ca. Putignano, has become famous over the years for its picturesque carnival, Once you get there, we recommend you lose yourself in its marvelous historic center, once protected by mighty walls with three gates that allowed entry: Porta Barsento (towards Alberobello), Porta Nuova (towards Castellana) and Porta Grande (towards Noci - Goia del Colle).

-Day 3: Around Putignano: Conversano, Castellana and Polignano a mare (64 km)
+Day 3: Around Putignano: Monopoli, Polignano a Mare and Castellana (61km)

 Day 4: From Putignano to Locorotondo (45 Km)